 Verandah Beach Resort

 If you want all-out luxury, consider the new Hammock Cove Resort and Spa.
-It’s opening in December 2019, but we had a sneak peek during my trip and I can tell you – this place looks amazing!
+It opened in December 2019, but we had a sneak peek during my trip and I can tell you – this place looks amazing!

 The enormous villas with feature side-by-side rainforest showers in the bathroom, massive double beds, and private infinity pools overlooking the ocean – so the setting is PERFECT for romance.
 Better still, it’s an adults-only resort!
 It looks ideal for honeymoons and romantic getaways, but with just 42 villas this is a super exclusive resort.
 So you’d better get booking quick!